openharmony/docs/en/application-dev/application-models/hop-multi-device-collaboration.md

 ## Using Cross-Device Ability Call

 The basic principle of cross-device ability call is the same as that of intra-device ability call.
-For details, see [Using Ability Call to Implement UIAbility Interaction (System Applications Only)](uiability-intra-device-interaction.md#using-ability-call-to-implement-uiability-interaction-system-applications-only).
+For details, see [Using Ability Call to Implement UIAbility Interaction (for System Applications Only)](uiability-intra-device-interaction.md#using-ability-call-to-implement-uiability-interaction-for-system-applications-only).

 The following describes how to implement multi-device collaboration through cross-device ability call.